mbaumer/us_hep_funding/docs/_states/MO.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  7  Office of Science contracts, totalling  $44,653.24 Who have these contracts gone to?
+In the past 5 years, this state has received:
+7 Office of Science contracts, totalling $44,653.24

                                 Amount ($)
 vendorname
 FISHNET SECURITY, INC             22004.76